Extreme Curly Horses - Coat Care, Environment & Nutrition

 One breeder remarked that if you want a really nice coat on your extreme curly, you "can't let them SIT & FORGET.
 They require maintaince."
 In deciding to write this article, I found it best of course to consult with extreme curly horse owners for their advice, input and testimonals in caring for their curly and maintaining the best possible skin & coat for these horses.
 Keep in mind that should you decide to use any suggestions found in this article, there are no guarentees and we suggest consulting your veterinarion when attempting any new product or suppliment with your curly horse.

 COAT CARE: Second, be sure to eliminate any physical reason your horse may feel the need to rub, ie itchy skin or allergy related causes.
-You can start by giving your curly regular aloedine baths.
+You can start by giving your curly regular EQUIDERMA baths.
 Keep the skin clean and healthy and be sure to rub gently.
 In the testimonals below you will get suggestions of products others have tried that will also keep the skin and hair healthy using external products.
 Including shampoos, rinses and certain brushes.
-A few products to help keep the body coat and skin clean as suggested by other curly owners are: Equiderma.
 Another is Protected Equine Antibacterial scrub

 Thank you to Janeen & Norma for your suggestions and helpful tips!